futurice/vor/vor-arduino/examples/sensor/README.md

 virtual float process(int value);
 ```

-Function for converting a raw digital (HIGH or LOW) or analog (0 - 1023 in case of 10-bit resolution) input value to a processed value (e.g. from an analog input value (0 - 1023) to a percentage value).
+A function for converting a raw digital (HIGH or LOW) or analog (0 - 1023 in case of 10-bit resolution) input value to a processed value (e.g. from an analog input value (0 - 1023) to a percentage value).
 A class inheriting this class should implement this function if there is a need to process an input value before using it.

 Returns:
 - any value that is converted from either digital or analog input value